ulaari/ulaar/src/content/blog/2020/08/16/you-can-only-dilettante-thrice.md

 ------------------------------

-A weekend music workshop at the Old Town Schoo kindled an interest in (arguably) the oldest wind blown instrument known to man – the Australian didgeridoo.
+A weekend music workshop at the Old Town School kindled an interest in (arguably) the oldest wind blown instrument known to man – the Australian didgeridoo.
 The word “didgeridoo” is an _onomatopoeia_ made up by the first British colonists.
 A more appropriate term (although hardly known in pop culture circles) is _yidaki_, which is one of the more common official aboriginal names for the instrument.

 I was not a minimalist then but the fact that the didgeridoo was just a branch of a eucalyptus tree (hollowed-out by termites) and that the elemental drone would be produced just by vibrating lips greatly appealed to me.